planttheidea/react-idle-manager/README.md

 If the component is in an idle state, the number of milliseconds until the component will time out is passed.
 If the component is not idle, `null` is passed.

 This number is updated for every second between the start of idle state and when timeout state is reached, providing a countdown until timeout.
-* The number of milliseconds will not update with exactly 1000 milliseconds (1 second) every time, due to the nature of `setTimeout`.
-If you want to provide a clean count of the number of seconds, you can simply do `Math.ceil(timeoutIn / 1000)`.
+* The number of milliseconds may not update in exact 1 second intervals, due to the nature of `setTimeout`.
+If you want to provide a clean count of the number of seconds, you can do `Math.ceil(timeoutIn / 1000)`.
 * If you do not want to provide this timeout, pass the [`timeoutAfter`](#timeoutafter) option value of `0`.

 ## Required values